Platon Rozhdestvensky: Second tenure in America

 Due to the advances of the Bolsheviks in the Russian Civil War, Platon fled to America in 1919 as a refugee with his family.
 Facing resistance led by Father John Kedrovsky over the current bishop's alleged handling of church finances, Archbishop Alexander Nemolovsky in 1922 resigned and asked the Metropolitan to take over as the ruling hierarch of the diocese before leaving for Europe.
-After the Bolshevik Revolution, Patriarch Tikhon of Moscow in directed all Russian Orthodox churches outside of Russia to govern themselves autonomously, and on November 9, 1922, he was confirmed in a sobor and established as the canonical Primate of North America; however this would be contested by Kedrovsky in later years.
+After the Bolshevik Revolution, Patriarch Tikhon of Moscow in directed all Russian Orthodox churches outside of Russia to govern themselves autonomously, and on November 9, 1922, he was confirmed in a sobor and established as the canonical Primate of North America; however this was contested by Kedrovsky in later years.
 While serving as Archbishop of North America, Platon was pro forma retired by Patriarch Tikhon of Moscow in order to satisfy Bolshevik demands, citing "counterrevolution directed against the Soviet state" and was ordered back to Russia for trial.
 However, Platon never returned and no trial was ever conducted in absentia, nor was a successor ever nominated by Tikhon.
 Since Platon was already Metropolitan of Odessa, he kept this title during his second reign.
 Consequently, the Archdiocese of North America was elevated to Metropolia status and enjoyed a considerable amount of freedom from the Moscow Patriarchate.
 Metropolitan Platon inherited many new difficulties from his predecessor, such as a financial crisis and uncertainty of the future of the Moscow Patriarchate.
 By 1921, all funds from Russia to the North American diocese had been terminated.